 I could understand if Al-Paschas breakfast menu wasn’t for everyone.
 It’s hearty and heavy, but delightful and so tasty.
 So if you’re ever up for a perfect Msabaha or Fatteh like you’d get it in Beirut or Damascus, you should definitely stop by someday.
 After all, the culinary experience makes for a great entrance into new cultures.

-I can’t stress enough how good the food is in comparison to other places (believe me, I’ve tried some.
-It’s hard to come by a place that serves this special sort of breakfast food anyway, as it’s not something you’d usually find in a restaurant).
-But for the people who visit Al-Pascha regularly, it’s more than just the quality of the meal and it’s evident why they like this place.
-Here, the community meets up as if it was its extended living room.
-Aside from the fact that the dishes are wonderful (to me they are especially so as this is the stuff my mother used to cook us in the mornings of special occasions), the people are, too: where Germans tend to be a bit reserved, downright distanced, Arabs are warm and welcoming all the time.
-No matter where you’re from or what you do, they will treat you like a part of the family, provided that you treat everyone in return with the respect they deserve.
+For the people who visit Al-Pascha regularly, it’s more than just the quality of the food.
+Here, the community meets up as if the little hole in the wall was an extended living room.
+Aside from the fact that the dishes are wonderful (to me they are especially so as this is the stuff my mother used to cook us in the mornings of special occasions), the people are, too: where Germans tend to be a bit reserved, downright distanced, Arabs are warm and welcoming, and they’ll have you join the family within seconds.